hiibolt/mbo/README.md

 - Adding full `tokio_tracing` coverage
     - An otherwise tedious task, made simple with AI!
     - Required following AI cursor and inspecting all changes to verify there's no secret leakage
+- Frontend Templating with Skeleton and Tailwind
+    - I carefully watched it design the frontend structure and gave feedback to progress it to a visually appealing end result.